Call-for-Code-for-Racial-Justice/Legit-Info/docs/STYLE.md

 * Use double quotes for strings with an apostrophe.
 * Use single quotes for strings with quotation marks.
 * Always use parentheses with double quotes for multiline strings.

+**Imports**

+Put all imports at the top of the page with three sections, each separated by a blank line, in this order:

+1. System imports
+1. Third-party imports, including Django imports
+1. Local source tree imports from this application

 **Comments**